 Letter from MC Principal

-As always, if you have any questions please feel free to reach out.
+Enjoy the rest of your week and as always if you have any questions, feel free to reach out.